Eunice Spry

 Eunice Spry (born 28 April 1944) is a British woman from Tewkesbury, Gloucestershire, who was convicted of 26 charges of child abuse against children in her foster care in April 2007.

 Evidence and sentencing

 Spry forced three children in her care (two foster, one adopted) to eat their own excrement and vomit, rammed sticks down the children's throats, rubbed their faces with sandpaper, and locked two of them naked in a room for a month.
 Spry also had two other children in her care at this time, one adopted daughter and one adopted son (Christopher's younger brother), but these children did not experience the same kind of abuse that the aforementioned three did.
-Instead, they were treated as very young children in spite of them ageing - Christopher has spoken about how his younger brother was unable to wash himself or tie his shoelaces even as a teenager.

 She was sentenced to 14 years' imprisonment and ordered to pay £80,000 costs.
 In sentencing, the judge told Spry that it was the "worst case in his 40 years practising law".
 In September 2008, Spry's sentence was reduced by the High Court to 12 years.
 On 30 May 2014 the Gloucestershire Echo indicated she would be released in June 2014.